Syrian Air Force: 1980s

 In 1981, the commander of the SyAAF, Major-General Mamdouh Hamdi Abaza, was assassinated by the Muslim Brotherhood in Syria.
 In early 1982, hundreds of SyAAF officers became involved in a coup attempt against President Hafez al-Assad, originally planned to take place in coordination with an armed uprising in the city of Hama.
-The government bloodily crushed the uprising in Hama, and subsequently purged the SyAAF.
+El Assad’s government crushed the uprising in Hama in bloody fashion, and subsequently purged the SyAAF.

-The Syrian Arab Air Force thus entered the 1982 Lebanon War in significantly weakened condition and suffered massive losses in a series of aerial combats between 6 and 11 June 1982.
+The Syrian Arab Air Force thus entered the 1982 Lebanon War with Israel’s IAF in significantly weakened condition and suffered massive losses in a series of aerial combats between 6 and 11 June 1982.
 Israel claimed the destruction of 85 Syrian MiGs (including MiG-21s as well as MiG-23s).
-No evidence was ever provided for Soviet and Russian claims that the SyAAF had shot down up to 60 Israeli aircraft in return.
-Nevertheless, unofficial Russian, and a few unofficial Syrian sources continue to claim a modicum of success against Israeli aircraft in this conflict.
-At low altitude the Syrian Air Force effectively used Aerospatiale Gazelle helicopters in the anti-armour role against advancing Israeli ground forces.
-In one such engagement, an Israeli tank column was stopped for some hours by SAF Gazelle missile strikes while approaching Ein Zehalta.
+The Syrian Arab Air Force claimed they used Aerospatiale Gazelle helicopters successfully in the anti-armour role against advancing Israeli ground forces.
+In one such engagement, an Israeli tank column was stopped for some hours by SyAAF Gazelle missile strikes while approaching Ein Zehalta.
+The helicopters did not stop,the Israeli advance, and in fact, one Gazelle was captured and converted to Israeli markings during the war.

-Immediately after the 1982 Lebanon War, the USSR continued to refuse deliveries of more advanced aircraft.
+Immediately after the 1982 Lebanon War, the USSR again refused deliveries of more advanced aircraft to the Syrian Air Force.
 It was only in August 1982, that Moscow changed its mind and granted permission for delivery of MiG-23ML interceptors, followed by advanced Su-22M-4 fighter-bombers.
 In an attempt to help Syria establish a strategic balance with Israel, in 1986 the Syrians were granted permission to place orders for 24 MiG-29s and 24 Su-24s.
 Deliveries of these commenced in 1987, but were still incomplete by the time the Soviet Union officially ceased providing military aid to Syria, in 1989.

 1990s/2000s

 Short on spares and lacking funding for fuel and maintenance, the SyAAF was largely grounded for most of the 1990s and 2000s.
 Reports regarding purchases of Su-27s in 2000–2001, MiG-29SMTs, MiG-31s, and Yak-130s from the period 2006–2008, have all proven to be unfounded.
 The only reinforcement the air force acquired during this period came in form of 28 MiG-23MLDs and 5 MiG-23UBs acquired from Belarus in 2008.
-In 2008, Syria has agreed to purchase 36 aircraft, but delivery of these has been postponed by Russia due to the conflict in Syria.
-In May 2014 Russia announced that it would supply Syria with Yakovlev Yak-130s.
-Syria was expected to receive nine aircraft by the end of 2014, 12 in 2015 and 15 in 2016, for a total of 36 airplanes.
-However, as of 2022, no deliveries had taken place.
+In 2008 Syria agreed to purchase 36 Russian military aircraft, but delivery of these was postponed by Russia due to the civil war in Syria starting in 2011.